abusufian12/royelnewyork-ec/README.md

 sudo chmod -R 777 bootstrap/cache

 //admin /// SQLSTATE[23000]: Integrity constraint violation: 1062 Duplicate entry 'en' for key 'settings_language_unique' (SQL: insert into settings Then in at settings table in language column have unique key. so need to chnage language or pass different language name

+under .next folder cache folder should be delete before push to git

+if not running frontend alwyes check pm2 status